Stickerifier/Stickerify/README.md

 ## How to use the bot

-You can use the bot going [here](https://t.me/StickerifyImageBot): start it, and you can now send it the images you need to convert.
+You can use the bot going [here](https://t.me/StickerifyImageBot): start it, and you can now send it the medias you need to convert.

 Based on what you send, [Stickerify](https://t.me/StickerifyImageBot) will answer the following:

-* the converted image, if you sent a supported file (currently only `.png`, `.jpeg`, and `.webp` files are supported)
+* the converted media, if you sent a supported file (images, gifs, standard and animated stickers are supported)
 * an error message, if you sent an unsupported file
 * an informative message for any message without a file